eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

     raise MyLibraryError, MyLibraryError("Failed to do a thing: " + str(e)), sys.exc_info()[2]
 ```

 `sys.exc_info()[2]` is, of course, the only way to get the current traceback in Python 2.
-In fact, you may have noticed that the three arguments to `raise` are the same three things that `sys.exc_info()` returns: the type, the value, and the traceback.
+You may have noticed that the three arguments to `raise` are the same three things that `sys.exc_info()` returns: the type, the value, and the traceback.

 Python 3 introduces exception _chaining_.
 If something raises an exception from within an `except` block, Python will _remember_ the original exception, attach it to the new one, and show _both_ exceptions when printing a traceback — including both exceptions' types, messages, and where they happened.
 So to wrap and rethrow an exception, you don't need to do anything special at all.